-Standing at a height of 51 metres, this grand waterfall is a delight in the day, when you can spot rainbows over it.
-And in the night, when the Niagara Falls Illumination Board light it up in multiple colours, it looks even more beautiful.
+Standing at a height of 51 meters, this grand waterfall is a delight in the day, when you can spot rainbows over it.
+And in the night, when the Niagara Falls Illumination Board lights it up in multiple colors, it looks even more beautiful.
 You can also take the Maid of the Mist tour through the falls.
 To take a boat ride, buy tickets here.

 Right next to the Mexican border is Green Valley, probably the most visited destination by senior citizens in the United States.
 It was built as a retirement village for the elderly and is quite literally custom-made for them.
 If you’re active and like outdoor fun, you can enjoy golfing in the vast fields here.
 And if you’re looking for a more laid back experience, Green Valley has that too!
 Just sit back and watch the sunset across a vast desert, with dry cactuses and their blooming flowers.